-If kicks from the penalty mark are taken to determine the winners of the match, each team is allowed an additional unsuccessful challenge during kicks from the penalty mark.
-Challenges not used during the match cannot be carried forward into kicks from the penalty mark.
+If penalties (penalty shoot-out) are taken to determine the winners of the match, each team is allowed an additional unsuccessful challenge during penalties (penalty shoot-out).
+Challenges not used during the match cannot be carried forward into penalties (penalty shoot-out).